Examples of Working with COGs

 Is it a valid COG?

 We can use rio_cogeo.cog_validate to check.
-It returns is_valid, errors and warnings.
+It returns is_valid, errors, and warnings:

 cog_validate(veg_gtiff_filename)